Inqnuam/MongoDB-ARMv8/README.md

 `sudo systemctl status mongod`

-5. Finish.
+8. Finish.

-Now restart your system `sudo reboot now`, once back enter into MongoShell `mongo`.
+Now restart your system `sudo reboot now`, once back enter into MongoShell `mongo` or into brand new `mongosh` which is recommanded.

 If you see MongoDB server's version then try to create an admin user for the database.